Guatemala Was Beautiful In A Brutal Kind Of Way

 And honestly?

-That’s exactly what made it memorable.
+That was exactly what made it unforgettable.

 Antigua Felt Like Everyone Was Preparing For Something